RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-10-faqs-for-upgrading-r.md

 These are binary files used to store R objects such as data frames, lists, functions, and other R data structures.
 They are commonly used for saving and loading data within the R programming environment.

-### Do I have to upgrade to R 4.4.0?
+### Do I have to upgrade to R 4.4.0 or newer?

-Upgrading to R version 4.4.0 is mandatory as it addresses recent security vulnerabilities.
+Upgrading to R >= 4.4.0 is mandatory as it addresses recent security vulnerabilities.
 It's important to remember that even with the latest version there is still a risk with untrusted RDS files.

 ### How long will it take to upgrade?

-The time to upgrade to 4.4.0 can range from 2 minutes to 30 mins depending on the internet speed and other factors.
+The time to upgrade to >= 4.4.0 can range from 2 minutes to 30 mins depending on the internet speed and other factors.

 ### How do I upgrade R versions when using Conda or Docker containers?